 The testing effect proved robust in many different kinds of examinations and different subjects (Agarwal et al., 2008).
 Even tests that are quite different from the actual examination proved beneficial for memory (Carpenter, 2009).
-Evidence leads many experts to believe that the testing effect can improve learning and problem solving in addition to memory.
+Evidence led many experts to believe the testing effect's ability to improve learning and problem solving in addition to memory.
 When it comes to learning and memorizing new things, a simple test or two can be very helpful.
 The important implication is that even a bad testing session is more effective than rereading notes or textbooks.

-While tests may substantially improve memory, it is not to overload oneself with large necessary exams.
+While tests may substantially improve memory, it is not necessary to overload oneself with large exams.
 Researchers would most likely suggest the opposite, that by spacing material into reasonable learning sessions we can achieve a higher retention for the particular subject.
 This idea was first proposed by Hermann Ebbinghaus, who suggested that memory follows a forgetting curve, when information fades from memory over time.
 This loss of retention is best counteracted by learning and reviewing during separate occasions, rather than learning in only one sitting (Ebbinghaus, 1913).
-This strategy for maximum retention became known as the spacing effect.
-It is the relationship between memory acquisition and the spacing of time to review the material.
+This strategy for maximum retention became known as the spacing effect - the relationship between memory acquisition and the spacing of time to review the material.
 When studying is spaced out, information tends to encode better in long term memory.
 In other words, memory is improved significantly with the help of spacing.

 Spacing has seen success in a variety of practical situations, especially the classroom setting.
-For example, in a study conducted on 5th graders, students were required to learn difficult English vocabulary in one of two strategies: one taught in mass study (everything at once) while the other retaught (spaced repetition) after a 7-day gap (Sobel & Kapler, 2010).
-The students performed equally well after the first session of learning, but 5 weeks after the last learning session, those with spaced repetition performed significantly better (Sobel & Kapler, 2010).
+For example, in a study conducted on 5th graders, students were required to learn difficult English vocabulary in one of two strategies: one taught in mass study (everythinig at once) while the other re-taught after a 7-day gap (spaced repetition) (Sobel & Kapler, 2010).
+The students performed equally well after the first session of learning, but 5 weeks after the last learning session, the those with spaced repetition performed significantly better (Sobel & Kapler, 2010).
 Another example was seen in a study with children who were tasked to remember certain toys.
 Children who were allowed to play in between learning each toy were able to memorize the toys at a significantly better rate compared to children who learned the toys all at once (Vlach et al., 2008).
-Despite greater distraction for children playing between each learning session, their brains were able to consolidate information better (Vlach et al., 2008).